-▼ 4.4: What is the definition of "passenger rail?"
+4.4) What is the definition of "passenger rail"?

-Passenger rail is passenger service provided by a "railroad carrier," as that term is defined in 49 U.S.C. § 20102.
+Passenger rail is understood to mean passenger service provided by a "railroad," as that term is defined in 49 U.S.C. §22401(12).
 In general, this includes "commuter rail" or "intercity passenger rail" services.

-Examples of "commuter rail" service include Maryland Area Regional Commuter and Virginia Railway Express services in the Washington, D.C. area.
-An example of "intercity passenger rail" service includes Amtrak service.
+Examples of "commuter rail" include Maryland Area Regional Commuter and Virginia Railway Express services in the Washington, D.C. area.
+An example of "intercity passenger rail" includes Amtrak service.1